ramadanmostafa/codeing_exercise/readme.md

 ### Break down into end to end tests

-Actually there are a test for every single line i wrote. i tried to cover as much scenarios as i can. there are some tests for views, serializers, permissions and models. i didn't use mock on testing the views because i wanted it to act like an integration test because i believe unit tests are great but not enough and this project is too small to apply this concept.
+Actually there are a test for every single line i wrote in python. i tried to cover as much scenarios as i can. there are some tests for views, serializers and models. i didn't use mock on testing the views because i wanted it to act like an integration test because i believe unit tests are great but not enough and this project is too small to apply this concept. about react testing, i don't think this was required.

 ## Author